iExecBlockchainComputing/katacoda-scenario/ffmpeg/intro.md

  # Create and run your custom application on iExec.

- Please discover the iexec-sdk basics in this first scenario first : https://www.katacoda.com/sulliwane/scenarios/hello-world
+ Please discover the iexec-sdk basics in this scenario first : https://www.katacoda.com/sulliwane/scenarios/hello-world

  Now, in this tutorial, we will show you how to deploy your own app idea on iexec network.
 We will take the ffmpeg as an example.

- Let's begin with the ffmpeg walkthrough
+ Let's begin with this ffmpeg walkthrough